5 Tips to Manage Polypharmacy

 Who developed the 5 Tips?

 The 5 Tips to Manage Polypharmacy were created with and for clinicians proving primary care to Canadians.
-This Tool and accompanying toolkit were developed as a collaboration between deprescribing.org, Canada’s Drug Agency (CDA-AMC), and the Institute for Safe Medications Practices Canada (ISMP-Canada).
+The tool and accompanying toolkit were developed as a collaboration between deprescribing.org, Canada’s Drug Agency (CDA-AMC), and the Institute for Safe Medications Practices Canada (ISMP-Canada).

 How were the 5 Tips created?